 The overall goals of the program are to help older adults:

 - Improve and/or maintain mobility and independence

-- Learn and use health information focused on falls reduction and other health-related behaviors
+- Learn and use health information focused on falls reduction, improved nutrition, and other health-related behaviors

 - Engage older adults in social settings